unitycontainer/documentation/articles/using_unity.md

 // value1 and value2 are not the same
 ```

-To enable lifetime management of the crated instances, type needs to be registered with one of the compatible [lifetime managers](xref:Unity.Lifetime).
-Depending on registration type Unity provides three utility types to help with registrations:
+To enable lifetime management, type needs to be registered with one of the compatible [lifetime managers](xref:Unity.Lifetime).
+Depending on registration type Unity provides three helpers:

 * [TypeLifetime](xref:Unity.TypeLifetime)
 * [InstanceLifetime](xref:Unity.InstanceLifetime)
 * [FactoryLifetime](xref:Unity.FactoryLifetime)

-To make `IService` a singleton for entire application and create it only once you would register it like this:
+For example, to make `IService` a singleton for the entire application and create it only once you would register it like this:

 ```cs
 // Register mapping between IService and Component